Home Battery – Is it really worth it?

 Are Lithium Batteries Better Than the Non-Lithium Alternatives?

-Are Lithium Batteries Better Than The Non-Lithium Alternatives
+Are Lithium Batteries Better Than the Non-Lithium Alternatives

 The debate between lithium iron phosphate batteries and lithium-ion batteries clearly favours the former.
 However, when you compare any of these two types with non-lithium batteries, lithium cells win by a huge margin.